shyaboi/shyaboi/README.md

 ### Hi there 👋

 - 🔭 What am I up to?
-APIs and Dockerize!
+APIs and Dockerize 🐳!
 - 🌱 I’m working on some JS(Node/React) and Python applications
 - 💬 Ask me about anything
 - 👯 I’m looking to collaborate on [Open Flags API](https://github.com/shyaboi/openflagsapi)